StavropoulosK/Human-Interaction-with-Computer-Vision/README.md

-# Human-Interaction-with-Computer-Vision

-## Human interaction with computer vision
+# Human Interaction with Computer Vision

-This is a project for the course "Human-Computer Interaction".
+## Overview

+This project is developed as part of the "Human-Computer Interaction" course and focuses on integrating computer vision into interactive applications.
+Specifically, it implements the classic game of Rock-Paper-Scissors using computer vision.

-### Summary
+## Summary

-This project is the implementation of the game rock-paper-scissors with computer vision.
-The user makes a gesture on his camera, the gesture is recognised by the program and the computer choses a move arbitrarily.
-The user then sees the move the computer chose and whether he wins or not.
-It is an implementation of this youtube video https://www.youtube.com/watch?v=k2EahPgl0ho
+The project enables users to play Rock-Paper-Scissors by leveraging computer vision to recognize hand gestures captured via a camera.
+The process is as follows:

+- The user performs a hand gesture (rock, paper, or scissors) in front of the computer camera.
+- The program recognizes the gesture using computer vision techniques.
+- The computer then selects a move arbitrarily.
+- The program displays the computer’s move and determines the outcome (win, lose, or draw).

+This implementation is based on the demonstration provided in the following YouTube video: [Rock-Paper-Scissors with Computer Vision](https://www.youtube.com/watch?v=k2EahPgl0ho).

-### Installation instructions
+## Installation Instructions

+To run this project, ensure you have the following:

-It is required to have a python 64 version of 3.9 or higher.
-Also the libraries mediapipe==0.10.13 and cvzone.
+1. **Python Version**: A 64-bit version of Python 3.9 or higher.
+2. **Required Libraries**:
+   - `mediapipe==0.10.13`
+   - `cvzone`

+Install the required libraries using pip:

+pip install mediapipe==0.10.13 cvzone